Francis Crick: Neuroscience and other interests

 Crick hoped he might aid progress in neuroscience by promoting constructive interactions between specialists from the many different subdisciplines concerned with consciousness.
-He even collaborated with neurophilosophers such as Patricia Churchland.
+He also collaborated with neurophilosophers such as Patricia Churchland.
 In 1983, as a result of their studies of computer models of neural networks, Crick and Mitchison proposed that the function of REM sleep and dreaming is to remove certain modes of interactions in networks of cells in the mammalian cerebral cortex; they called this hypothetical process "reverse learning" or "unlearning".
 In the final phase of his career, Crick established a collaboration with Christof Koch that led to publication of a series of articles on consciousness during the period spanning from 1990 to 2005.
 Crick made the strategic decision to focus his theoretical investigation of consciousness on how the brain generates visual awareness within a few hundred milliseconds of viewing a scene.
 Crick and Koch proposed that consciousness seems so mysterious because it involves very short-term memory processes that are as yet poorly understood.
 In his book The Astonishing Hypothesis, Crick described how neurobiology had reached a mature enough stage so that consciousness could be the subject of a unified effort to study it at the molecular, cellular and behavioural levels.
 Crick was sceptical about the value of computational models of mental function that are not based on details about brain structure and function.

-Crick was aware that research on consciousness was a difficult task, as he wrote to Martynas Yčas in April 1996:I don't think we shall fully understand consciousness by the end of this century, but it’s possible we can get a glimpse of the answer by then.
+Crick was aware that research on consciousness was a difficult task, as he wrote to Martynas Yčas in April 1996:I don't think we shall fully understand consciousness by the end of this century, but it's possible we can get a glimpse of the answer by then.
 Whether it will all fall into place, as molecular biology did, without a vital force, or whether we need a radical formulation, only time will tell.
 Best wishes, Yours, Francis.
 P.S.
 By the way, I've not been knighted.

 Awards and honours

-In addition to his third share of the 1962 Nobel prize for Physiology or Medicine, he received many awards and honours, including the Royal and Copley medals of the Royal Society (1972 and 1975), and also the Order of Merit (on 27 November 1991); he refused an offer of a CBE in 1963, but was often referred to in error as 'Sir Francis Crick' and even on occasions as 'Lord Crick'.
+In addition to his third share of the 1962 Nobel Prize for Physiology or Medicine, he received many awards and honours, including the Royal and Copley medals of the Royal Society (1972 and 1975), and also the Order of Merit (on 27 November 1991); he refused an offer of a CBE in 1963, but was often referred to in error as 'Sir Francis Crick' and even on occasions as 'Lord Crick'.
 He was elected an EMBO Member in 1964.

-The award of Nobel prizes to John Kendrew and Max Perutz, and to Crick, Watson, and Wilkins was satirised in a short sketch in the BBC TV programme That Was The Week That Was with the Nobel Prizes being referred to as 'The Alfred Nobel Peace Pools'.
+The award of Nobel Prizes to John Kendrew and Max Perutz, and to Crick, Watson, and Wilkins was satirised in a short sketch in the BBC TV programme That Was The Week That Was with the Nobel Prizes being referred to as 'The Alfred Nobel Peace Pools'.

 He was an elected member of the American Academy of Arts and Sciences (1962), the United States National Academy of Sciences (1969), and the American Philosophical Society (1972).